grommunio/admin-api/doc/rst/grommunio-admin-connect.rst

 ``HOST``
    Host to connect to, in the format *protocol*://*hostname*:*port*, where protocol is either http or https.
-If omitted, the protocol is auto-detected, with https taking precendence over http.
+If omitted, the protocol is auto-detected, with https taking precedence over http.
 If no port is specified, the default ports 8080 (http) and 8443 (https) are used.
    *hostname* can either be a resolvable host name, an IPv4 address or an IPv6 address in brackets.
 The default hostname is *localhost*.